Six Examples of Amish Church Rules

-Amish are well-known for living by guidelines and rules governing technology, dress, and other aspects of daily life.
+The Amish are well-known for living by specific rules on technology, dress, and other aspects of daily life.
 But Amish churches are not all the same.

 Buggy Gathering Ohio

 This information is contained in the Ordnung.
-It’s a living “document” which is reviewed and affirmed by the community twice yearly at the Council service preceding Communion.
+It’s a living “document” which is reviewed and affirmed by the community, twice yearly.
+This takes place at the Council church service, preceding the Communion service.

-The Ordnung will vary, and sometimes drastically, reflecting differences across Amish society from the plainest to the most progressive churches.
+• The Ordnung of one Amish church can be different from another – and sometimes drastically.
+This reflects differences across Amish society – from the plainest to the most progressive churches.

-For example, some churches will prohibit indoor plumbing, linoleum flooring, and even riding in vehicles.
-In other Amish churches, interiors resemble non-Amish homes, and members use tractors as de facto vehicles.
+• For example, some churches will prohibit indoor plumbing, linoleum flooring, and even riding in vehicles.
+In other Amish churches, interiors look like non-Amish homes, and members use tractors as de facto vehicles.

 The authors of The Amish Way: Patient Faith in a Perilous World describe the Ordnung as:

-On the other hand, one example of a written Ordnung comes from Daviess County, Indiana.
-It’s referenced in The Amish Way for its detailed description of what materials buggies should be made of, and their overall design.
+Though it’s generally an “oral document”, one example of a written Ordnung comes from Daviess County, Indiana.
+It’s referenced in The Amish Way for its detailed description of how buggies should be made.

 The Amish of Stevensville, Montana

-Another example can be found in a recent article in the Bitterroot Star on the young Stevensville, Montana Amish community.
+Another example of a written Ordnung can be found in a recent article in the Bitterroot Star on the young Stevensville, Montana Amish community.

 Stevensville, Montana (Ravalli County)

 Hostetler describes his church’s Ordnung document, which is called “Expression of faith and guidelines for the Stevensville Montana Church.”
-The article shares several points from the document concerning dress, technology and more.
+The article shares several points from the document – about clothing, technology and more.

 It turns out the Stevensville community is a pretty materially progressive church.
 Unlike most Amish, they allow electricity in the home.
 They also permit word processors without an internet connection, and basic cell phones if necessary for work.

 However they are still a plain-dressing, horse-and-buggy Amish group.
-The St. Ignatius community is a New Order Amish settlement, and I would presume that designation applies here as well.
+The St. Ignatius community is a New Order Amish settlement, so I would presume the Stevensville group is as well (despite their name, New Order Amish also use the horse-and-buggy).

 6 Rules & Guidelines from the Stevensville Amish Ordnung

-Here are some selected rules and guidelines from the community’s Ordnung document:
+Here are some selected rules and guidelines from the Stevensville community’s church rules:

 This sounds pretty standard for Amish churches.
-I think you do see sweatshirts and/or sweater type tops in some of the larger settlements so this point might be a bit more restrictive even (northern Indiana or Holmes County for instance).
+You do see sweatshirts and/or sweater-type tops in some of the larger settlements (northern Indiana, or Holmes County, OH for instance).
+So this point might even be a bit more restrictive.

 Also of note: demonstrating how the Ordnung can change, the community initially had more strict requirements for clothing worn in bridal parties, but now allows more colorful clothing.